ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Now that the basic features of the app are working, we will commit our code to our local repo, and then push it to GitHub.
-Using GitHub Desktop, we click Changes (see first figure below), type a summary of the changes in the Summary field, and then click Commit to Local-dev.
+Using GitHub Desktop, we click Changes (see Figure 21), type a summary of the changes in the Summary field, and then click Commit to Local-dev.

 ![commitupdates](https://cloud.githubusercontent.com/assets/19173079/24822835/0a6cdd66-1bbe-11e7-89ee-d57b8d64d4db.jpg)